 LAWS5225 Theory, Method and Contemporary Issues of International Law

 - 6 points

 - This unit examines some of the key theories and methods associated with the subject and study of public international law.
 It also explores how debates about these theories and methods arise in a number of contemporary issue areas in international law.
 With these aims in mind, the unit examines some of the different ways scholars have understood and explained what international law is, how it operates and changes, and how it should be studied.
-Examples of perspectives that are discussed include positivism, natural law theory, international relations approaches, doctrinal legal research and empirical methods.
+Examples of perspectives that are discussed include positivism and natural law theory, as well as critiques of international law such as feminism and postcolonialism.
+In terms of methods, topics include doctrinal legal research and empirical legal research methods.
 Students then apply these perspectives to a number of international issue areas.
 They also develop their independent research skills by developing and writing a major essay on a topic related to the unit content.